 The collectors of transistors T3 and T4 are connected to the primary of the transformer and their emitters are grounded.
 A DC supply of +9V is also applied to the center-tapping of transformer X1 through switch S1.
 This is an inverter action, so we get around 100V AC at the secondary of the transformer.
 This AC is given to a quadrupler circuit consisting of capacitors C3 through C6 and diodes D1 through D4.

 The voltage quadrupler develops a DC voltage output equal to three or four times the input AC voltage.
 During the first positive half cycle, diode D1 conducts, charging C1 to Vm with polarity as shown in Fig. 1.
 During the first negative half cycle, diode D2 conducts, charging C2 to 2Vm.
-During the second positive half cycle, diodes D1 and D3 conduct, charging capacitors C1 and C3, while the voltage across capacitor C2 charges capacitor C3 to the same value 2Vm.
+Diodes D1 and D3 conduct during the second positive half cycle, charging capacitors C1 and C3, while the voltage across capacitor C2 charges capacitor C3 to the same value 2Vm.
 During the second negative half cycle, diodes D2 and D4 conduct and capacitor C3 charges C4 to 2Vm.
 Thus, the voltage across C2 is 2Vm, across C1 and C3 is 3Vm, and across C2 and C4 is 4Vm.
 Therefore we get around 350V at the output of voltage quadrupler (across points A and B, as shown in Fig. 1).

 Press the pushbutton switch (S1) of the circuit and touch the output connectors to any object.
 There will be a heavy electric discharge, which is enough for a good shock.